westmxu/gilded-rose-kata/README.md

 Of course, I did not go about it in the way he did.
 I figured out how everything was meant to work ahead of time (based on the design/assignment document, not the code) then directly implimented that stuff.
 As such, I think I'm just going to directly translate my Java code to Ruby for the next step, since it is damn near the same thing he made.
+I will make one change, though: I'll make GenericItem have an Item as a field rather than a superclass.